atsai24/Time-for-Tennis/README.md

 <img src="https://github.com/atsai24/Time-for-Tennis/blob/master/images/p_val_region.png" width="1600" height="400">

-The difference between High-Pressure and Not-High-Pressure serve times is clearly significant, and that is largely attributed to points in which the server is about to lose.
+The difference between High-Pressure and Not-High-Pressure serve times is clearly significant, so we reject the null hypothesis.
+This difference is largely attributed to points in which the server is about to lose.

 ## Takeaways